Lubambo/robotframework-api-testing/specs/README.md

 This folder contains the features' tests specifications following the standardization explained bellow.

 ## Standard
-Each `spec` follows a `keywords` interface to ease and speed up the `specs` code writing. segue uma interface padrão de `keywords` para facilitar e agilizar o etendimento das `spec` existentes e a escrita das futuras.
-Segue abaixo:
+Each `spec` follows a four `keywords` interface to ease and speed up the `specs` code writing.
+Se bellow:

 * `HTTP Request`: responsable to manage the request and return the `response` in the format of `robotframework-requests` lib;